Ex-Philippine President Estrada on ventilator with COVID-19 | Politics

 Ex-Philippine President Estrada on ventilator with COVID-19

-Former Philippine President Joseph Estrada has been put on a ventilator in a hospital to help him breath after being infected by the coronavirus, his son said Tuesday.
+Former Philippine President Joseph Estrada, who is battling COVID-19, has been put on a ventilator, his son said Tuesday.

-The 83-year-old Estrada, the most prominent Filipino politician to test positive for COVID-19, was hospitalised more than a week ago and initially was recovering well, said his son, former Sen. Jinggoy Estrada.
+The 83-year-old Estrada, the most prominent Filipino politician to test positive for the coronavirus, was hospitalised more than a week ago and initially was recovering well, said his son, former Sen. Jinggoy Estrada.

 But on Monday, “my father's condition suffered a setback,” he said in a medical bulletin posted on Facebook, adding that doctors decided to put the former president on a ventilator “to improve oxygen delivery as well as to prevent the tiring of his respiratory mechanism.”
 “My father has always been a fighter and I hope that with the help of your prayers, he will win this battle,” he said.

-Another Estrada son, former Sen. JV Ejercito, also appealed for prayers, saying in a tweet that "COVID is unpredictable."
-Estrada, a former action film star and long-time politician, won the presidency in 1998 with one of the largest margins in Philippine electoral history.
-But his six-year term was cut short after he faced allegations of plunder and was ousted in January 2001 during massive protests.
+Another Estrada son, former Sen. JV Ejercito, also appealed for prayers, saying in a tweet that “COVID is unpredictable.”
+Estrada, a former action film star and veteran politician, won the presidency in 1998 with one of the largest margins in Philippine elections.
+But his six-year term was cut short after he faced allegations of plunder and was ousted in January 2001 during massive military-backed protests.
 He denied the charges, which he said were fabricated by his opponents.

 A special anti-graft court convicted him of plunder in 2007.
-His successor, Gloria Macapagal Arroyo, pardoned him in a move that restored his civil and political rights and allowed him to make an unsuccessful second run for the presidency in 2010.
+His successor and former vice president, Gloria Macapagal Arroyo, pardoned him in a move that restored his civil and political rights and allowed him to make an unsuccessful second run for the presidency in 2010.
 He won election as mayor of Manila in 2013 and has been out of politics since his term ended in 2019.

 Separately, Defense Secretary Delfin Lorenzana, who is leading efforts to deal with the pandemic in the Philippines, said he tested positive for the coronavirus Tuesday and would go into isolation.
 The 72-year-old retired army general, who said he is experiencing no symptoms, is one of several members of President Rodrigo Duterte's Cabinet who have contracted the disease.
-Lorenzana's Cabinet colleagues have all recovered.
+Other Cabinet members have all recovered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)